JoanRaygoza/H-MagNet-example/README.md

 * Combine fixed and ranged parameters as needed.
 **Parameters**:
 * y_obs (`np.ndarray`): The observed flux vector to be fitted.
+* wl_obs (`np.ndarray`): The observed wavelength vector.
 * n_particles (`int`): Number of particles used in the PSO swarm.
 * iters (`int`): Number of optimization iterations.
 * objective_function (`Callable`, optional): Objective function to minimize.
 Defaults to `default_objective`.
 * W, C1, C2 (`float`): PSO hyperparameters controlling inertia and learning factors.
 * fixed_teff, fixed_logg, fixed_mh, fixed_bfield, fixed_vsini (`float | None`): Values to fix specific parameters during the inversion.
 If `None`, the parameter is optimized.
 * teff_range, logg_range, mh_range, bfield_range, vsini_range (`tuple[float, float]`): Search intervals for each parameter (used if not fixed).
+* tol (`float`): Tolerance in difference of 2 consecutive wavelength points to consider in optimization process.
+* min_wlp(`int`): Minimum number of wavelength points consecutives below the tolence to consider in optimization process.
 * verbose (`int`): Verbosity level (0 = silent, 1 = progress info).
 **Returns**:
 * `solution` (`np.ndarray`): Best-fit parameter vector.